genc-murat/requestrocket/README.md

 - **Automatic Saving:** Requests are automatically saved to history after execution.
 - **Organize by Groups:** Group requests to keep related requests together.
 Create new groups as needed.
+- **Duplicate and Delete:** Easily duplicate or delete history items.

 ### Using Variables